SamruddhiDeepak/-Nutrify/README.md

 2. Smart Chatbot: Get quick answers about food, regulations, and processing.
 -Restricted to a curated knowledge base.
 -Marks unrelated queries as "Out of Context."
-3. Recipe Corner: Enter ingredients you have at home and explore recipes powered by external APIs.
+3. Recipe Corner: Enter ingredients you have at home and explore recipes powered by Spoonacular API.
 # Tech Stack🛠️
 Streamlit: User interface for barcode scanning and recipe suggestions.
 Python: Business logic and API integrations.